silky/glowflake/ARCHITECTURE.md

 update to be rendered anywhere supposing someone has the `update` data.
 But again, this is fine for now.

+- *Obtaining data*: We don't do anything interesting; no web-sockets or live updates; just a single query on load.
+Again, another point of improvement in a real system (along with pages!)

 - *Nix infrastructure*: Using NixOS means I need to do a bit of busywork to get a rails environment; and correspondingly even though rails generates, say, `.ruby-version`, my environment ignores this.
 I've got something minimal, but